icon-project/icon-project.github.io/docs/create_transaction_signature.md

 ### String type

 Apply UTF-8 encoding to the text.
-Characters in the list should be escaped with “\”.
-Key and string don’t have any null character, U+0000.
+Characters in the list below should be escaped with `\`.
+Key and string must not have any null character, U+0000.

 | Name  | Backslash (REVERSE SOLIDUS) | Period (FULL STOP) | Left curly bracket | Right curly bracket | Left square bracket | Right square bracket |
 | ----- | --------------------------- | ------------------ | ------------------ | ------------------- | ------------------- | -------------------- |